Weather

 the North Sea and the plug hole is about as big as Birmingham.
 Small fractions

-of less than nothing are very small numbers.).
+of less than nothing are very very small numbers.)

 Right.
 Now we are getting the picture.
 We have blocks of warmer and colder air.